 Business data is shared/traded/sold and marketed on there

 In other words, even if your data no longer appears available for sale on a specific Dark Web site, that does not mean that it will not reappear somewhere else.
-Being aware of these risks can help you make the right decisions about how to protect existing data within your networks.
+Being aware of these risks can help you make the right decisions about how to protect existing data within your local networks.
 Ensure that you change the access methods to make sure that someone does not keep reusing the same old data to gain access to your systems and employees.

 Breached data traded is broad in nature